Last updated on: 30 January 2022

 At least one week before Seollal, the Koreans are busy shopping to buy Seollal gifts for their family members and friends.
 In the gift-giving series of my blog posts, it is mentioned that Koreans may give Spam (luncheon meat) gift sets and cash as gifts for Seollal to their family members and friends.
-Other popular gifts for Seollal may include meat, fish, fruit, ginseng, honey, health products, massage chairs, toiletries (e.g., shampoo, soap, toothpaste), dried fish and hangwa (한과 – traditional Korean cookies).
+Other popular gifts for Seollal may include meat (especially Korean beef), fish, fruit, ginseng, honey, health products, massage chairs, toiletries (e.g., shampoo, soap, toothpaste), dried fish and hangwa (한과 – traditional Korean cookies).
 Alternatively, cash can also be a good gift for Koreans.

 Rituals on Seollal’s Eve